-Depending on the purpose of the leave request, employees may choose (or Method Schools may require employees) to use accrued paid leave (such as sick leave, vacation or paid time off) concurrently with some or all of the leave taken under this policy.
-To use paid leave for FMLA/CFRA leave, eligible employees must comply with Method Schools normal procedures (e.g., call-in procedures, advance notice) for the applicable paid-leave policy.
+Depending on the purpose of the leave request, employees may choose (or Method Schools may require employees) to use accrued PTO concurrently with some or all of the leave taken under this policy.
+To use accrued PTO for FMLA/CFRA leave, eligible employees must comply with Method

+Schools normal procedures (e.g., call-in procedures, advance notice) for the applicable paid-leave policy.
+Unlimited PTO does not carry an accrual.

-Employee paid-leave accruals (paid time off, vacation, sick leave) will continue while paid leave is being used during periods of FMLA/CFRA absence and in accordance with those individual policies.
+Employee paid-leave accruals (PTO) will continue while paid leave is being used during periods of FMLA/CFRA absence and in accordance with those individual policies.